shutsuensha/pinterest/README.md

 users add tags to pin
 users get all pins
-users get detail pin and related pins by tags
+users get detail pin and related pins by tags users can view profiles users can add comments to pin

 ## Web server